canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 ## The hard way

-The following instructions will guide you through necessary modifications to support Ulwazi with your existing `conf.py` file.
+The following instructions describe the modifications needed to support Ulwazi in an existing `conf.py` file.
+Use this approach if you want to preserve as much of your original `conf.py` as possible, for example in a heavily customised deployment or when troubleshooting a configuration issue.

 ### Set the theme